ASK: Adversarial Soft k-Nearest Neighbor Attack and Defense: Adversarial soft kNN (ASK) loss

-\paragraph{Information-theoretic interpretation of ASK loss.} The ASK loss \eqref{eq: knn_ask} is closely related to the mutual information between $X_y^{l+}$ and the perturbed input $\mathbf x^\prime$ at layer $l$.
-Specifically, the following theorem shows that the negative ASK loss $-L_{\rm ask}^l $ lower bounds the mutual information $\mathrm{MI} (X_y^{l+}, \mathbf x^\prime)$ up to an additive constant $\log (C-1)$. \begin{theorem} \end{theorem}
+\paragraph{Information-theoretic interpretation of ASK loss.} The ASK loss \eqref{eq: knn_ask} can be defined at any layer $l$ and is closely related to the mutual information between $X^{l+}$ and the perturbed input $\mathbf x^\prime$.
+Specifically, the following proposition shows that the negative ASK loss $-L_{\rm ask}^l $ lower bounds the mutual information $\mathrm{MI} (X^{l+}, \mathbf x^\prime)$ up to an additive constant $\log (C-1)$. \begin{prop} For perturbed input $\mathbf x^\prime$ that follows a target distribution,